2017 UEFA Europa League final: Previous finals

-Road to the final
+Route to the final

 Note: In the table, the score of the finalist is given first (H = home; A = away).

 Pre-match

 Ambassador

 The ambassador for the final was former Swedish international player Patrik Andersson, who won the Champions League with Bayern Munich against Valencia in 2001.

-Logo
+Identity

 UEFA unveiled the brand identity of the final on 26 August 2016 in Monaco during the group stage draw.

 Ticketing

 With a stadium capacity of 48,000 for the final, a total number of 37,000 tickets were available to fans and the general public, with the two finalist teams receiving 10,000 tickets each and with 17,000 tickets being available for sale to fans worldwide via UEFA.com from 17 to 28 March 2017 in four price categories: €150, €100, €70 and €45.
 The remaining tickets were allocated to the local organising committee, UEFA and national associations, commercial partners and broadcasters, and to serve the corporate hospitality programme.